necronomfive/AmiGUS-pub/AHI4/ReadMe.md

 ### Setup:
 * All of the requirements above installed somewhere ...
 * ... and `path ...
 ADD`ed accordingly to make it callable.
+* ... and finally set `AHIDeveloper:` to AHI/Developer/include folder from AHI DevKit
+* ... and run `make INCLUDES`

 ### Steps: